Color blind perspective, glasses and flowers

 The Americans with Disabilities ACT (ADA) includes websites as they are a place of public accommodation.
 Below are a few points from ADA:

-• Every image, video, or audio file that you upload needs to have an alternative means of access (e.g.: alt text, closed captioning, transcript).
+• Every image, video or audio file uploaded needs to have an alternative means of access (e.g.: alt text, closed captioning, transcript).

-• Code in labels for form fields (we develop your forms so that the field labels such as ‘first name’ are read by screen readers).
+• Form fields require code in labels (forms developed so that the field labels such as ‘first name’ are able to be read by screen readers).

-• Using descriptive anchor text for links (you write links so that someone can tell what the linked page is about, not ‘click here’ or ‘learn more’ but ‘donate to the XYZ dog rescue’.
+• Links must have descriptive anchor text (links written so that someone can tell what the linked page is about, not ‘click here’ or ‘learn more’ but ‘donate to the XYZ dog rescue.’

-• Settlements on ADA website non-compliance typically range from $55,000 for the first violation, and $110,000 for subsequent violations.
+• Settlements on ADA website non-compliance are typically $55,000 for the first violation and $110,000 for subsequent violations.

 • Target agreed to settle a lawsuit for $6 million into a ‘Damages Fund’ for members of a class action lawsuit as well as $3.7 million in attorney fees.